sweirich/lambda-calculus/README.md

-This repository contains a formalization of part of Chapter 3 of H.P.
-Barendregt, "The Lambda Calculus, Its Syntax and Semantics".

-The main result shown here is a proof of the Church-Rosser theorem for the untyped lambda calculus, that Barendregt attributes to Tait and Martin-Lof.
+This repository contains a formalization of a graph model for the untyped lambda calculus plus extensions for the verse programming language.

 The goal of this formalization is an advanced tutorial on the use of Ott/LNgen for working with the locally nameless representation of variable binding.
 It